-There is high efficiency for neutron detection, about 70%.
-The understanding of neutron detector efficiency is being studied thoroughly to hopefully reduce the uncertainty in the absolute measurement that was previously large (2.2%).

->NIST collaborative work from the PROSPECT experiment headed by Hansell
+- ➤ Work done with the PROSPECT study that led to a measurement of nubar for 252Cf. - The measurement was made with a large bank of 6Li loaded liquid scintillation detectors.
+There were 154 individual segments (detectors) with a total of 4 tons of 6Li. - There is high efficiency for neutron detection, about 70%.
+The understanding of neutron detector efficiency is being studied thoroughly to hopefully reduce the uncertainty in the absolute measurement that was previously large (2.2%). - ➤NIST is a collaborator in this work.
+The PROSPECT experiment is headed by Hansell.

-Experimental data in the standards database have been improved as a result of NIST involvement or encouragement.

-\geq These data will be used in the evaluation of the neutron cross section standards.

-➤ Work is continuously done to investigate new experiments for improvements that may be needed.

-➤Close cooperation with the groups at the China Spallation Neutron Source (CSNS) using the back-streaming white neutron source (Back-n WNS) has led to major sources of neutron standards data.
+- Worked with a collaboration re-evaluating the prompt fission neutron spectrum of spontaneously fission 252Cf - Experimental data in the standards database have been improved as a result of NIST involvement or encouragement. - > These data will be used in the evaluation of the neutron cross section standards. - ➤ Work is continuously done to investigate new experiments for improvements that may be needed. - Close cooperation with the groups at the China Spallation Neutron Source (CSNS) using the back-streaming white neutron source (Back-n WNS) has led to major sources of neutron standards data.